 It’s exactly what I did, too, except that I started feeding Missy & Buzz pre-made raw dog food from Darwin’s.
-I mixed it with a dehydrated dog food base mix from The Honest Kitchen.

 It really doesn’t matter too much though which brand you start with, as long as you’re making a change in your dog’s nutrition.
 You can check out my favorite raw dog food brands in the US here!

 I will admit that I wasn’t able to keep feeding Missy & Buzz Darwin’s on a regular basis because the cost of it did end up.
 That’s mainly what caused me to look around at other raw dog food brands.

 For example, Raw Paws Pet Food and Raw Feeding Miami.